5 Things you should Experience in Lifetime - MetanoiaTravelGuide

 FACTS

-The sky has to be pitch dark, and the sky has to be clear; the two most important factors you have to wish to see the lights.
-Summer has shorter nights, so it is advisable to go between December for better sightings as the nights are longer.
-However, longer nights don’t always work.
-March and Sept equinoxes are speculated to be the northern light seasons when solar activity is higher.
+The sky must be pitch dark and clear—these are the two most important factors for seeing the lights.
+Summer nights are shorter, so it is recommended to visit between December and March for better sightings, as the nights are longer.
+However, longer nights do not always guarantee success.
+The March and September equinoxes are believed to be peak times for viewing the northern lights, as solar activity tends to be higher during these periods.

 WHERE TO FIND IT

-As the darkness falls, your anticipation to sight the glorious lights starts building up, and it could be sighted at any time until it is dark and clear.
-So, prepare yourself for a long night under the sky, and patience is a virtue as this is an experience of a lifetime.
-It’s easier to travel to the northern hemisphere than the south.
-Hence, let's count the northern countries closer to Artic, such as Alaska, Canada, Finland, Norway, Sweden, Greenland, and Iceland, chase the northern lights.
-(Read More about Where to sight northern lights in Finland)
+As darkness falls, your anticipation to witness the glorious lights begins to build, and they could appear at any time as long as the sky remains dark and clear.
+Prepare yourself for a long night under the stars, as patience is key—this is truly a once-in-a-lifetime experience.
+It's easier to travel to the northern hemisphere for this phenomenon than to the south.
+Therefore, let's focus on northern countries closer to the Arctic, such as Alaska, Canada, Finland, Norway, Sweden, Greenland, and Iceland, where you can chase the northern lights.
+(Read more about where to sight the northern lights in Finland.)

 2. Bioluminescence